gabrielmcg/Docker-docs/ops/README.md

 <p class="p">To learn more about upgrading Splunk, see the relevant documentation at <a class="xref" href="http://docs.splunk.com/Documentation/Splunk/7.0.3/Installation/HowtoupgradeSplunk">How to upgrade Splunk Enterprise</a></p>

+<p class="p">The Sysdig agent runs as a container and the latest version is pulled from the Docker hub on first installation.
+Re-run the<code class="ph codeph">install_sysdig.yml</code> playbook
+to update to the newest version if required.</p>

 <p class="p">Prometheus and Grafana monitoring tools (see <a class="xref" href="#lifecycle__promgraf-table-content">Table 19</a>) run as containers within the
 Docker environment.
 Newer versions of these tools can be deployed by pulling the